Bruce Babcock: Career

-In the 2000's, Babcock turned his attention to music for churches and concert halls, earning awards for many of these new works.
+In the 2000s, Babcock turned his attention to music for churches and concert halls, earning awards for many of these new works.
 Six pieces, all written between 2005 and 2009, were collected on his first album, Time, Still (Navona Records).
 Included were "Irrational Exuberance," written for the unusual combination of alto saxophone, cello and piano; and a cello sonata, "Imagined / Remembered."

 His "Be Still," a choral setting of Psalm 46:10, recorded by The Crossing, is a meditation on eight words from Scripture, while "This Is What I Know," based on poems by American writer Dorothy Parker, also earned praise.
 The cappella "All unto Me", inspired by a 2007 sermon by South Africa's Archbishop Desmond Tutu, was commissioned for the 125th anniversary of All Saints Church in Pasadena, California and performed before the archbishop upon his return to the church in 2011.

 His performance "Alternative Facts" for solo piano, recorded by Gloria Cheng, made a political statement about democracy.

 Babcock's "Nevertheless," for violin, cello and piano, was debuted by Trio Casals at New York's Carnegie Hall in 2023.
 Dedicated to women "who have shown great perseverance and carried on despite a global pandemic, a violent political insurrection, a war in Ukraine and multiple mass shootings, not to mention attacks on women's healthcare and voting rights," it too earned acclaim.

 Pianist Anna Kislitsyna premiered "Time and Again," Babcock's four-movement piano sonata, at Carnegie Hall in June 2022.
 Another at a major venue was Babcock's "Of Two Minds," for violin and bassoon, performed at Washington's Kennedy Center in July 2022.

 Babcock's own heritage as the son and grandson of astronomers has found expression in additional works: "Event Horizon", a work for large orchestra the composer calls "a brief ode to the mysteries of the universe" written in 2005; "Watcher of the Sky", a three-movement string quartet that celebrated the sesquicentennial of the birth of astrophysicist George E. Hale, premiered in 2018 inside the dome at California's Mount Wilson Observatory; "Give Me Your Stars", for soprano and string quartet, also from 2018; and 2019's "Promethean Fire", for soprano Hila Plitmann, violin and harp, also inspired by Hale, who founded the Wilson Observatory.

 Babcock served as secretary-treasurer of the Society of Composers & Lyricists from 1993 to 1996.
 He donated his scores to The Film Music Society in 2014 and they now reside at his alma mater, California State University at Northridge.